coreos/coreos-cloudinit/Documentation/cloud-config.md

 ## Configuration File

 The file used by this system initialization program is called a "cloud-config" file.
-It is inspired by the [cloud-init][cloud-init] project's [cloud-config][cloud-config] file. which is "the defacto multi-distribution package that handles early initialization of a cloud instance" ([cloud-init docs][cloud-init-docs]).
+It is inspired by the [cloud-init][cloud-init] project's [cloud-config][cloud-config] file, which is "the defacto multi-distribution package that handles early initialization of a cloud instance" ([cloud-init docs][cloud-init-docs]).
 Because the cloud-init project includes tools which aren't used by CoreOS, only the relevant subset of its configuration items will be implemented in our cloud-config file.
 In addition to those, we added a few CoreOS-specific items, such as etcd configuration, OEM definition, and systemd units.

 We've designed our implementation to allow the same cloud-config file to work across all of our supported platforms.